gitter-badger/Granular.jl/docs/src/man/getting_started.md

     •    grid::Any: Ocean or Atmosphere grid to manipulate.
     •    padding::Real: optional padding around edges [m].
     •    verbose::Bool: show grid information when function completes.
 ```

+You can go through the examples below by typing in the lines starting with
+`julia>` into the Julia interactive shell, which comes up when you start the
+Julia app or run `julia` from the command line in a terminal.
+Do not include
+the `julia> ` part, just the remaining text of that line.

+Alternatively, you can create a Julia script with the file name extension
+`.jl`.
+This file should contains all of the relevant commands in succession,
+which is useful for quickly repeating runs.
+Julia scripts can be evaluated
+form the command line using `julia <scriptname>.jl`.

 ## Collision between two particles
 For the first example (`examples/two-grains.jl`), we will create two grains and